- How long is the writing session?

 The session usually begins with the tutor asking you questions about your assignment and about the issues or concerns that you would like to be addressed.
 The tutor will be interested in the requirements of your subject and your lecturer/tutor's expectations, so please bring any guidelines/instructions that might be relevant.
 The tutor will then ask to read a piece of your writing and will probably ask more questions about your writing process and will comment along the way, usually by pointing out if a section is not clear enough, isn't analytical enough, could be phrased better, or generally might need more work.
 The tutor will not 'fix' these areas for you, but will discuss them with you and help you identify and improve the weaker points yourself.

 30-minute sessions are very short and if there are many areas that need work in your assignment, the tutor might focus only on the main ones during the session.
-S/he may suggest a longer session or another visit, and will usually recommend useful handouts or websites, as well as a course of action after the session.
+They may suggest a longer session or another visit, and will usually recommend useful handouts or websites, as well as a course of action after the session.

 If you haven't written anything yet but are unsure about the requirements of essay writing in college, come anyway and the tutor will talk you through the writing process.